utc-simcenter/learning-from-power-signals-public/README.md

 # learning-from-power-signals
-OSG to Cyclic Histogram code
+OSG to Cyclic Histogram project

 Developed by Joshua H. Tyler, Dr. Donald R. Reising, and Johnathan Boyd at the University of Tennessee at Chattanooga